-- 4.5 This subpart provides how the transfer value is to be determined after Te Kāhui have given, in accordance with this part, a notice of interest in a deferred selection property that is a separate valuation property. - 4.6 The transfer value is to be determined as at the notification date.
+- 4.5 This subpart provides how the transfer value for a deferred selection property is to be determined after the governance entity has given, in accordance with this part, a notice of interest in a deferred selection property. - 4.6 The transfer value is to be determined as at the notification date.